Hawaiian Luau at Fort Langley

 Hawaiian Luau Event at Fort Langley

 The Hawaiian Luau event at Fort Langley gives attendees the opportunity to experience Hawaiian and Polynesian culture.
-Organizers held the inaugural event in May, 2024 on the Saturday of the Victoria Day long weekend.
-In 2025, they held the event on July 12th and 13th.
-It’s a collaboration between the fort and The Spirit of the Pacific Cultural Society.
+Organizers held the inaugural event in May 2024 on the Saturday of the Victoria Day long weekend.
+Last year they held the event on July 12th and 13th.
+It might happen around the same time in 2026, or it might in a different month.
+Exact details are to be confirmed.

 The history of Hawaiian immigrants in BC is generally not as well-known as other groups.
 Thousands of Hawaiians made their way to the West Coast in the 19th century, most of them to work for the Hudson Bay Company.
 During that time the Gulf Islands became known as “Little Hawaii” for how many of the newcomers lived there.